 With the COVID-19 pandemic, there is a change in NSW transport journeys.
 People are transitioning to a digital working-from-home.
-The ABC has analysed NSW Transport information, and data from Google, which shows how people in different suburbs are moving around the city after the coronavirus pandemic changed the way we live.
+The ABC News has analysed NSW Transport information, and data from Google, which shows how people in different suburbs are moving around the city after the coronavirus pandemic changed the way we live.

 It has revealed people in more affluent suburbs are staying home more, and using ferries and other public transport less, while people in Western Sydney are commuting more and staying home less.